abinit/abinit/doc/mkdocs-tutorials/paral_mbt.md

     >>> cd Work_mbt
     >>> cp ../tmbt_1.files .

-The abinit files files is described in [section 1.1](../../users/generated_files/help_abinit.html#intro1) of the abinit_help file.
-Please, read it now if you haven't done it yet!

 Now open the input file ~abinit/tests/tutoparal/Input/tmbt_1.in in your preferred editor, and look at its structure.